Phimosis

 Treatment

-There is no need to treat phimosis in babies and toddlers right away.
+Age, among other factors, will determine whether treatment is necessary.
+A tight foreskin is normal in babies and young children, and it usually goes away by the time the child reaches puberty.
 Parents should not try to force the foreskin back.
-This can be painful for the child and injure the foreskin, leading to scars that could later cause acquired phimosis.
 To keep the area clean, it's enough to wash the penis from the outside using warm water and mild soap or shower gel.

+Treatment is recommended if the tight foreskin does not go away on its own or if it leads to problems like .
 In most children, phimosis is treated using a steroid cream.
 This "conservative" treatment takes several weeks and can help most children.
+This treatment is also recommended for older boys and men who still have this form of phimosis.

 Further information

 When people are ill or need medical advice, they usually go to see their family doctor or pediatrician first.
-Read about how to find the right doctor, how to prepare for the appointment and what to remember.
+Urologists are specialized in phimosis and other medical conditions affecting the genitals.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.